mtheadley/SystemHealthPreso/PITCHME.md

 ---
 #What If???

-- Wouldn't it be great if Tier One could have detected this then notified the correct people?  |
+- Tier One could have determined this when they received the call, then notified the correct people?  |

 ---
 ##...and you could keep coding?